 “I see her playing on the national team,” Starr says.
 “I think she has the grit to do what she has to do to hang around and keep working hard.”

-First up though is the 2018 NCAA Tournament, which kicked off November 7, 2018, at New Balance Field.
-For Hammel, and for her teammates, it’s the pinnacle of a season that included capturing the Patriot League title, which they did November 4, when they beat American 2-1.
+First up though is the 2018 NCAA Tournament, which kicks off on Wednesday at New Balance Field.
+For Hammel, and for her teammates, it’s the pinnacle of a season that included capturing the Patriot League title, which they did Sunday when they beat American 2-1.